srImathE satakOpAya nama:

 Em pAvAi – our dear girl

--El Or EmpAvAi is also part of nonbu’s phrase (thought)).
+-El Or EmpAvAi is also part of nonbu’s phrase (thought) which does not have a specific meaning).

 -keep it in mind and follow.

--Since this is about getting together and enjoying krishNan, ‘pAvAi’ addresses rathi dEvi.
+-Since this is about getting together and enjoying krishNan, ‘pAvAi‘ addresses rathi dhEvi (love goddess).

 The first pAsuram celebrates the good time that became available, talks about the people who are eligible for doing kainkaryam (anybody who have got that ‘wish’), explains the beauty of krishNan and how nandhagOpan and yasOdhai cannot hide krishNan’s beauty from others, talks about upAyam/upEyam (Him and kainkaryam respectively), and ended with saying that even those who did not want them to be with krishNan are also celebrating their union with krishNan.